Labours of Hercules: Twelfth: Cerberus

 The twelfth and final labour was the capture of Cerberus, the multi-headed dog that was the guardian of the gates of the Underworld.
-To prepare for his descent into the Underworld, Heracles went to Eleusis (or Athens) to be initiated in the Eleusinian Mysteries.
-He entered the Underworld, and Hermes and Athena were his guides.
+To prepare for his descent into the Underworld, Heracles went to Eleusis to be initiated in the Eleusinian Mysteries.
+He entered the Underworld with Hermes and Athena as his guides.

 While in the Underworld, Heracles met Theseus and Pirithous.
-The two companions had been imprisoned by Hades for attempting to kidnap Persephone.
+The two companions had been imprisoned by Hades for attempting to kidnap his wife, Persephone.
 One tradition tells of snakes coiling around their legs, then turning into stone.
-Another that Hades feigned hospitality and prepared a feast inviting them to sit; they unknowingly sat in chairs of forgetfulness and were permanently ensnared.
-When Heracles had pulled Theseus first from his chair, some of his thigh stuck to it (this explains the supposedly lean thighs of Athenians), but the Earth shook at the attempt to liberate Pirithous, whose desire to have the goddess for himself was so insulting he was doomed to stay behind.
+Another says that Hades feigned hospitality and prepared a feast, inviting them to sit; they unknowingly sat in chairs of forgetfulness and were permanently ensnared.
+When Heracles had pulled Theseus first from his chair, some of his thigh stuck to it (this explains the supposedly lean thighs of Athenians), but the Earth shook at his attempt to liberate Pirithous, whose desire to have the goddess for himself was so insulting he was doomed to stay behind.

 Heracles found Hades and asked permission to bring Cerberus to the surface, which Hades agreed to if Heracles could subdue the beast without using weapons.
 Heracles overpowered Cerberus with his bare hands and slung the beast over his back.
 He carried Cerberus out of the Underworld through a cavern entrance in the Peloponnese and brought it to Eurystheus, who again fled into his pithos.
 Eurystheus begged Heracles to return Cerberus to the Underworld, offering in return to release him from any further labours when Cerberus disappeared back to his master.

 Aftermath

-After completing the twelve labours, one tradition says Heracles joined Jason and the Argonauts in their quest for the Golden Fleece.
+After completing the twelve labours, one tradition says that Heracles joined Jason and the Argonauts in their quest for the Golden Fleece.
 However, Herodorus (c.
-400 BC) disputed this and denied Heracles ever sailed with the Argonauts.
-A separate tradition (e.g. Argonautica) has Heracles accompany the Argonauts, but he did not travel with them as far as Colchis.
+400 BC) disputed this and denied that Heracles ever sailed with the Argonauts.
+According to a separate tradition (e.g., Argonautica) Heracles accompanied the Argonauts but did not travel with them as far as Colchis.

-According to Euripides' play Herakles, it is at this point after his labours are completed and he is returning home to meet his wife and family that he is driven mad and kills them, after which he is exiled from Thebes and leaves to Athens.
+According to Euripides's play Herakles, it is at this point after his labours are completed and he is returning home to meet his wife and family that Heracles is driven mad and kills them, after which he is exiled from Thebes and leaves for Athens.

+Other versions tell the epilogue of Hercules becoming the general of an army, and conquering and pillaging various cities, one of which he was able to obtain a princess (versions vary on her name).
+Hercules' wife, thinking he would have an affair with her, was so desperate as to believe that a centaur's blood was a love potion and dipped Hercules' clothes with it.
+As it was truly poison, Hercules screamed in agony and begged Iolaus to burn him on a funeral pyre.